 - Students who have declared an SIS major

 - Students with a major GPA of 3.67 or above and overall GPA of 3.50 or above

 - Students with second-semester sophomore standing (at least 45 earned credit hours

 - Those who have successfully completed SISU-206 (Introduction to International Studies Research)

 Students participating in other Honors and Scholars programs on campus who meet the above criteria are eligible to apply for SIS Honors.
 Transfer students who meet the above criteria are eligible to apply after they have earned 15 credit hours at AU.

 The SIS Honors curriculum challenges students intellectually and provides the faculty mentorship and peer support necessary for a successful Senior Honors Project experience.
-The 12-credit curriculum includes honors colloquia and senior honors project.
+The 12-credit curriculum includes two honors colloquia and a year-long senior honors project.